liuandy1207/Handbooks/PythonHandbook.md

 # Assign multiple values (or expressions) to multiple variables?
 VAR1, VAR2, ... = VAL1, VAL2, ...

+# NOTE TO SELF: move to section on iterables because iterabls can unpack, also do a note on packing variables
 # Unpack a tuple into variables?
 (VAR1, VAR2, ...) = TUPLE        # if * precedes a variable
                                  # then values will fill that variable until
                                  # the number of values left = the number of variables left